cap-js/attachments/README.md

 }
 ```

 In this guide, we use the [Incidents Management reference sample app](https://github.com/cap-js/incidents-app) as the base application to provide a demonstration how to use this plugin.
+A miniature version of this app can be found within the [tests](https://github.com/cap-js/attachments/tree/main/tests/incidents-app) directory for local testing.

 For object store integration, see [Object Stores](#object-stores).